How to Write Your First CV Straight Out of School | Beginner’s Guide

 • Make sure your margins are consistent throughout the document

-• Use headings and subheadings to break up sections of your CV
+• Use headings and subheadings to break up sections of your CV for easy reading

 The most common software used to create a CV is the old, reliable Microsoft Word.
 You can't go wrong with it.
-It will give you plenty of basic format options and will convey a nice simple aesthetic.

-What not to include in a CV
+What Not to Include in a CV

 Your CV should be a positive representation of you and your abilities.
 There are some things that you should avoid including: